 We compiled a portion of the ns-2 network simulator using make and our pnice utility.
-We chose different values of the CPU speed and measured the power consumption and completion times of make.
+We chose different values of the CPU speed in pnice and measured the power consumption and completion times of make.
 As expected, our results, depicted in Table 3, show that the power consumption can be traded for completion time by appropriately choosing a speed setting.
+Faster speeds lower completion times at the expense of higher energy.